ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2settings.md

 --|--
 [AreBrowserAcceleratorKeysEnabled](#arebrowseracceleratorkeysenabled) | Determines whether browser-specific accelerator keys are enabled.
 [AreDefaultContextMenusEnabled](#aredefaultcontextmenusenabled) | Determines whether the default context menus are shown to the user in WebView.
-[AreDefaultScriptDialogsEnabled](#aredefaultscriptdialogsenabled) | Determines whether WebView renders the default Javascript dialog box.
+[AreDefaultScriptDialogsEnabled](#aredefaultscriptdialogsenabled) | Determines whether WebView renders the default JavaScript dialog box.
 [AreDevToolsEnabled](#aredevtoolsenabled) | Determines whether the user is able to use the context menu or keyboard shortcuts to open the DevTools window.
 [AreHostObjectsAllowed](#arehostobjectsallowed) | Determines whether host objects are accessible from the page in WebView.
 [HiddenPdfToolbarItems](#hiddenpdftoolbaritems) | Used to customize the PDF toolbar items.